samuraininja84/Thimble/README.md

 # Command Logging:
 - You can use the Command Center Window to see the Commands added to the Dialogue Runner.
-This window will show you all the Commands added to the Dialogue Runner and the methods used to execute them.
+- This window will show you all the Commands added to the Dialogue Runner and the methods used to execute them.
-- To open the Command Editor Window, go to the Tools menu and select the Custom Data Editor.
+- Open the Command Center Window by selecting Tools -> Thimble -> Command Center.
-- Enter Play Mode and open the Command Editor Window.
+- Enter Play Mode and open the Command Center Window.
 You will see a list of all the Commands added to the Dialogue Runner.
 - If it's empty, that may be because you are missing (at least) one of two things:
 	- A Dialogue Runner Referencer on your GameObject that has your Dialogue Runner.
 		- If you are missing a Dialogue Runner Referencer, add one by dragging it onto the GameObject with the Dialogue Runner component.
 	- A CommandData ScriptableObject.
 		- If you are missing a CommandData ScriptableObject, you can create one by right-clicking in the Project window and selecting Create -> Commands -> New Command Data.
-- By default, there should be a Command Data ScriptableObject in the Resources/Data folder and a Dialogue Runner prefab with a Dialogue Runner Referencer component to use those as a reference.
+- By default, there should be a Command Data ScriptableObject in the Runtime/Data folder and a Dialogue Runner Prefab with a Dialogue Runner Referencer component to use as a reference.

 # Minimum Function Set-Up Requirements:
 - Add a [SerializeField] Private / Public DialogueRunner to your Script.